buomsoo-kim/buomsoo-kim.github.io/_posts/2020-01-12-Attention-mechanism-3.md.md

 ['<sos>', 'soweit', 'ist', 'alles', 'in', 'ordnung', '<eos>']
 ```

-In this posting, I introduced Seq2Seq and its overall architecture.
+In this posting, Seq2Seq and its overall architecture have been introduced.
 In the next posting, I will implement the Seq2Seq model with Pytorch and show how to train it with the preprocessed data.
 Thank you for reading.